mph-/lcapy/doc/schematics.rst

-Unfortunately, the drawing quality depends on the installed version of circuitikz due to slight tweakings of component sizes.
+Unfortunately, the drawing quality depends on the installed version of Circuitikz due to slight tweakings of component sizes.